Kevin Putt: Coaching career

-Kevin Putt was appointed as Rudolf Straeuli's replacement at the Natal Sharks when Straeuli was appointed Springbok coach, with Theo van Rensburg as assistant.
+Kevin Putt was appointed as Rudolf Straeuli's replacement at the Natal Sharks when Straeuli was appointed Springbok coach, with Theo Jansen van Rensburg as assistant.
 Since 2017, Putt has been a teacher at King's College in Auckland where he teaches physical education and social studies.
 He is also housemaster of Selwyn house and the coach of the schools 1st XV.